Engaging and involving local people

 In more recent months, the workstream has input into the development of the new frailty service, the Royal London Patient Panel, the Whole Systems Data Set Project, Integrated Personalized Commissioning, discharge to assess, admission avoidance, reablement and rapid response, the Community Insights Network, the Carers’ Dignity Charter and waiting times at Barts as well as debates about the meaning of co-production.

 Our future success depends on building on what has been done well and being even more ambitious in how we engage the public as partners to deliver transformation in the future.
-The THT Board has therefore agreed to establish a Centre of Excellence to co-ordinate engagement and pro-actively support local people to be involved in the life course workstreams, thereby embedding public engagement in decision making.
+The THT Executive Board has therefore agreed to establish a Centre of Excellence to co-ordinate engagement and pro-actively support local people to be involved in the life course workstreams, thereby embedding public engagement in decision making.
 This group will provide leadership support, training and advice on good practice, evaluate effectiveness and capture learning.
-The chair will have a seat on the THT Board and, in 2018/19 the CCG will support the administration of the group.
+The chair will have a seat on the THT Executive Board and, from 2018/19 the CCG will support the administration of the group.

 On 18 April 2018, at the Ecology Centre in Mile End Park, the work of all THT partners celebrated the scope of local work to launch these next steps.
 In the coming months the true meaning of a ‘Centre of Excellence will be explored including an organisation development plan to improve the skills, confidence and expertise on public involvement and a co-production charter to set out the THT approach to meaningful involvement.